ykoehler/faiseur/docs/github-secrets-setup.md

 # GitHub Secrets and Environment Configuration

-This document provides detailed instructions for setting up GitHub Secrets and managing different environments (dev, staging, production) for the Faiseur project.
+This document provides instructions for setting up GitHub Secrets and managing environments (dev, staging, production) for the Faiseur project.

 ## Overview